01-edu/public/subjects/user-experience/piscine-ux/athlete-keep-hydrated/README.md

 ### Instructions

-Read these articles and extract at least 5 key figures or insights that may be useful in understanding what athletes or sport practicing people experience related to hydration.
+Read the articles in the resources section and extract at least 5 key figures or insights that may be useful in understanding what athletes or sport practicing people experience related to hydration.

 - On a PDF document, write at least 5 key figures or insights you extracted from the articles.
 - Each insight or key figure should be justified by a quote and the title of the article.